waveform80/blinkenxmas/README.rst

 `even <https://shop.pimoroni.com/products/5m-flexible-rgb-led-wire-50-rgb-leds-aka-neopixel-ws2812-sk6812?variant=40384556171347>`_
 `more <https://thepihut.com/products/adafruit-soft-flexible-wire-neopixel-strand-50-neopixels>`_
 neopixies, swelling their orchestra until it was full 250 strong.
-And though Dave was not disgruntled, he was far from gruntled [#sorry]_ that this was but half the count of `The Prophet Parker's most learned of trees`_.
+And though Dave was not disgruntled, he was far from gruntled [#sorry3]_ that this was but half the count of `The Prophet Parker's most learned of trees`_.
 But no one else was listening.
 For the yousers were too busy plucking the fibres of the web to talk to the pie to talk to the mosquitto to talk to the picow to conduct